Did Dinosaurs Really Have Feathers?

 By Sydney Mohr – http://www.app.pan.pl/archive/published/app59/app20120093.pdf, CC BY 2.0

-It has long been recognized that there are tremendous similarities shared between modern birds and non-avian dinosaurs like Velociraptor and Oviraptor.
+Researchers have long recognized the tremendous similarities shared between modern birds and non-avian dinosaurs like Velociraptor and Oviraptor.
 For this reason, the consensus among paleontologists is that modern birds evolved from non-avian dinosaurs.
 Biblically, we know this to be impossible.
-The first chapter of Genesis records that birds were created on the fifth day of Creation Week, while land animals (including non-avian dinosaurs) were created on the following day.
-Nevertheless, the late 20th and early 21st centuries have been highlighted with a plethora of very bird-like dinosaur discoveries, including some with feathers.
-How can this be understood from a biblically-consistent worldview?
+The first chapter of Genesis records that God created birds on the fifth day of Creation Week.
+On the following day, He created land animals (including non-avian, terrestrial dinosaurs).
+Nevertheless, a plethora of very bird-like dinosaur discoveries have highlighted the late 20th and early 21st centuries.
+Some of these dinosaurs possessed feathers.
+How can we understand this from a biblically-consistent worldview?

-Traditionally, creationists have placed “feathered dinosaurs” into one of three groups: either they were 1) misidentified birds with true feathers, 2) dinosaurs with misidentified feathers, or 3) hoaxes, as was the case with the infamous Archaeoraptor specimen, where the back half of a dinosaur was glued to the front half of a bird.
+Traditionally, creationists have placed “feathered dinosaurs” into one of three groups: either as 1) misidentified birds with true feathers, 2) dinosaurs with misidentified feathers, or 3) hoaxes.
+The infamous Archaeoraptor specimen was such a hoax; the back half of a dinosaur was glued to the front half of a bird.
 A landmark paper presented at the 2018 International Conference on Creationism by paleontologist Matt McLain et al. took a different approach.

 Sinosauropteryx fossil.